jakobzhao/geog458/readme.md

 **Extended Readings:**

-(*) denotes that this article should be skimmed before class.
+(*) denotes that this article should be skimmed before class

 *Topic: urban dashboards, data interfaces & the rise of “informational urbanism” *